noobprogrammer333/Final-Project-Final-Exam/README.md

 # Final-Project-Final-Exam
 Members:
-Jude Melvin Grutas
+Jude Melvin Grutas,
-Kylan Heinrich Dimaiwat
+Kylan Heinrich Dimaiwat,
 Asher B. Caubang

-Project Overview
+## Project Overview
 This project integrates three key data structures: **Binary Trees, Binary Search Trees (BST), and Heaps (Min-Heap and Max-Heap)**, with interactive functionalities that are educational and entertaining.
 It includes:

 1. **Binary Tree**: A Wordle-like game where players guess a target word and the binary tree dynamically updates based on the guesses and feedback.